 The objective of each round is to deliver a love letter to the princess.
 There are two ways to achieve this:

 - Have the card with the highest rank at the end of the round.

 - Eliminate all other players.

-Standard deck consists of 16 cards.
+A standard deck consists of 16 cards.
 One random card is always removed from the round, so that there is some mystery, right down to the last card.
-In a two player game, three cards will be removed.
+In a two-player game, three cards will be removed.

-Round ends if the deck runs out of cards, or if everyone but one player gets eliminated.
-And they go over super fast – I’m talking a matter of minutes per round
+A round ends if the deck runs out of cards, or if everyone but one player gets eliminated.
+And they go over super fast – I’m talking a matter of minutes per round.

-At the end of the round, all remaining (if there are more than one) show their cards and the one with the highest ranking delivers the letter to princess Annette, winning an affection token.
-In case of a tie, player with the highest total value of discarded cards wins.
+At the end of the round, all remaining players (if there is more than one) show their cards and the one with the highest ranking delivers the letter to princess Annette, winning an affection token.
+In the case of a tie, the player with the highest total value of discarded cards wins.

 After that, it’s time for a new round.
-Winner of the previous round starts.
-Story says the Princess spoke of him kindly at breakfast.
+The winner of the previous round starts.
+The story says the Princess spoke of him kindly at breakfast.

 Characters of the Court